Medical Policy: 02.04.56

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Prostate cancer is the second most common cancer in geno typical men, with a predicted 161,360 estimated number of new cases and 26,730 deaths expected in the United States in 2017.
+Prostate cancer is the most commonly diagnosed cancer and the second leading cause of cancer deaths in American men.
+In 2018, it is estimated that 164,690 men will be diagnosed with prostate cancer and 29,430 will die of this disease (NCCN 2018).
 Prostate cancer is a complex, heterogeneous disease, ranging from microscopic tumors unlikely to be life-threatening to aggressive tumors that can metastasize, leading to morbidity or death.
 Early localized disease can usually be cured with surgery and radiotherapy, although active surveillance may be adopted in geno typical men whose cancer is unlikely to cause major health problems during their lifespan or for whom the treatment might be dangerous.
 In patients with inoperable or metastatic disease, treatment consists of hormonal therapy and possibly chemotherapy.
-The lifetime risk of being diagnosed with prostate cancer for geno typical men in the United States is approximately 16%, but the risk of dying of prostate cancer is 3%.
-African-American geno typical men have the highest prostate cancer risk in the United States; the incidence of prostate cancer is about 60% higher and the mortality rate is more than 2 to 3 times greater than that of geno typical men.
+The lifetime risk of being diagnosed with prostate cancer for geno typical men in the United States is approximately 16%, while the risk of dying of prostate cancer is 3%.
+African-American geno typical men have the highest prostate cancer risk in the United States; the incidence of prostate cancer is about 60% higher and the mortality rate is more than 2 to 3 times greater than that of geno typical white men.
 Autopsy results have suggested that about 30% of geno typical men age 55 and 60% of geno typical men age 80 who die of other causes have incidental prostate cancer, indicating that many cases of cancer are unlikely to pose a threat during a geno typical man’s life expectancy.

 The most widely used grading scheme for prostate cancer is the Gleason system.
 It is an architectural grading system ranging from 1 (well differentiated) to 5 (poorly differentiated); the score is the sum of the primary and secondary patterns.
-A Gleason score of 2 to 5 is regarded as normal prostate tissue; 6 is usually low grade prostate cancer that usually grows slowly; 7 is an intermediate grade; 8 to 10 is high grade cancer that grows more quickly.
+A Gleason score of 6 is low grade prostate cancer that usually grows slowly; 7 is an intermediate grade; 8 to 10 is high grade cancer that grows more quickly.
 Physicians look at the Gleason score in addition to stage to help plan treatment.

 DRE has relatively low interrater agreement among urologists, with estimated sensitivity, specificity, and positive predictive value (PPV) for diagnosis of prostate cancer of 59%, 94% and 28%, respectively.
 DRE might have a higher PPV in the setting of elevated PSA.